Daron-Marino/airbnb-EDA/README.md

 Earlier, it didn't look like the prices were normally distributed, but let's confirm that mathematically by testing for normality:

-H0: Price values are normally distributed
+* H0: Price values are normally distributed
-H1: Price values are not normally distributed
+* HA: Price values are not normally distributed

 - I'm establishing an alpha of 0.05, if the p-value is above the alpha, we fail to reject the null hypothesis.
 If below, we reject the null hypothesis.